Blue Monday 2026: Myth, Reality, and an Opportunity for Peace

 Are you planning an escape to sunny lands?

-And if you’re still thinking about doing what the creators of “Blue Monday” wanted to do – planning a trip to somewhere warmer – do it with a calm heart.
-To make your vacation a real escape from your worries, don’t forget to include „Man ramu“ travel insurance.
+And if you still plan to do what the creators of “Blue Monday” intended — to plan a trip somewhere warmer — do it with peace of mind.
+To make your vacation a true escape from worries, don’t forget to include also „Man ramu“ travel insurance.
 After all, true peace begins with knowing that you are safe, no matter where you are.

 Enjoy peace and quiet – whether it’s at home with a cup of tea or on the beach under a palm tree!